By Rodrigo Diniz · Last updated: May 2026

 Japan

-Hawaii's largest international source market historically, with gradual post-pandemic recovery.
-Japanese travelers reach Hawaii through different channels than mainland US: traditional agencies (JTB), Rakuten Travel, and direct relationships still drive material booking volume.
-A Japanese-language landing page (with hreflang ja-JP) is the highest-leverage international localization for most Hawaii hotels — even without full multilingual content.
-Cultural expectations matter: room amenity detail, dining presentation, omotenashi service signals, and accurate transit information from the airport.
+Hawaii's largest international source market historically, with gradual post-pandemic recovery (Hawaii Tourism Authority data shows improving Japan arrivals into 2026).
+Japanese travelers reach Hawaii through different channels than mainland US: domestic platforms and agencies — Rakuten Travel, Jalan, and JAPANiCAN (operated by JTB) — plus direct relationships drive material booking volume, and Google is not the default search engine.
+A Japanese-language landing page (hreflang ja-JP) is the highest-leverage international localization for most Hawaii hotels — even without full multilingual content.
+And because Japan limits rate parity (see Section 3), a genuine direct-rate advantage for Japanese guests is often available: pair the localized page with a direct offer the OTAs cannot match.
+Cultural expectations matter: room-amenity detail, dining presentation, omotenashi service signals, and accurate airport-transit information.

 Korea

 Growing source market.
-Korean travelers research through Naver (not Google) and KakaoTravel; OTA mix differs from Japan.
-A Korean-language landing page with proper hreflang ko-KR is the second-priority international localization for most Hawaii hotels.
+Korean travelers research through Naver (not Google), KakaoTravel, and the Yanolja travel "super-app"; the OTA mix differs from both Japan and the mainland.
+A Korean-language landing page with proper hreflang ko-KR is the second-priority international localization for most Hawaii hotels — and, as in Japan, South Korea's rate-parity limits mean a direct-rate advantage for Korean guests is frequently on the table.

 Canada